twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * If you want to change resources in versions containing a non-standard resource layout (tested with version 5.6), you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 for DOS running on Windows XP Professional K SP3 - this version was released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The euro (€) and international currency sign (¤) use the same mapping in the Macintosh Roman glyph mapping list.
 * Version 1.0 until 5.6 use ISO Latin-1 as the output encoding.
-East Asian users (e.g. Korean) will appreciate in `previewtext.dat` substitutes accented letters by ASCII counterparts, e.g. é by e and if kerning pairs are exported, instead of having &lt;&lt; for « you have to use \\00AB as escape code.
+East Asian users (e.g. Korean) will appreciate in `previewtext.dat` substitutes accented letters by ASCII counterparts, e.g. é by e and when exporting kerning pairs, instead of having &lt;&lt; for « you have to use \\00AB as escape code.

 ## Unregistered version limitations
 As FontCreator is released as pay shareware, the unregistered version works for 30 days with the following limitations based on the version number.